"Holding Court" John A. Macdonald Statue

 A Time For Compromise

-by Dennis Fox, about 4 years ago
+by Dennis Fox, over 5 years ago

 There can be no doubt that across Canada, John A's statue has been the centre of discussion in many communities - PIcton is no different.
 I think by now most know of MacDonald's good and not so good history, so I am not going to repeat it.
 As a white male, it would be easy for me to take the position of doing nothing.
 That very approach is the reason why in the year 2020, we are now back dealing with an issue that should have been dealt with years ago - in other words maintaining the status quo solves...
 Continue reading